They call it the place where serial killers stay.

 A resident of Vancouver, Canada, 21-year-old Elisa Lam was on holiday.
 She stopped in at the Cecil Hotel on her way to Santa Cruz, California.
 Unfortunately, on the evening of January 31, 2013, she vanished.

 A few weeks later, people staying at the hotel began to complain about foul-tasting and discolored water, and low water pressure.
 On February 19, maintenance workers discovered the body of Elisa Lam in an unlocked water tank on the roof of the hotel.

-The last known footage of Elisa Lam alive is this haunting surveillance video, released by the LAPD on February 14, 2013.
+The last known footage of Elisa Lam alive is this haunting surveillance video, released by the LAPD on February 14, 2013 (the original video, unfortunately, is no longer available).
 It shows Lam, moments before she died, acting very strangely inside an elevator at the hotel:

 In the video, the elevator door glides open as Elisa Lam casually enters.
 She seems to press every button.
 She steps back.
 The door doesn’t close.
 She peeks outside the door, then moves to the wall of the elevator, eyes fixed on the hallway outside.
 She sidesteps to the corner, then peeks out again, and finally steps out with a kind of hop.